Damage Control (comics)

-Damage Control is a fictional construction company appearing in American comic books published by Marvel Comics.
+The United States Department of Damage Control is a fictional construction company appearing in American comic books published by Marvel Comics.
 The company specializes in repairing the property damage caused by conflicts between superheroes and supervillains.
 Three Damage Control limited series have been published.

 Damage Control employees have been in the middle of a breakout at the Vault, confronted Doctor Doom, have been threatened with death by the Punisher, and have met vastly powerful cosmic entities such as the Silver Surfer and Galactus.
 They have "fought" side by side with the X-Men, socialized with the New Warriors, and were even almost menaced by the Hulk.

-Damage Control has appeared in various media adaptations, including the Marvel Cinematic Universe (MCU) films Spider-Man: Homecoming and Spider-Man: No Way Home, and the Disney+ television series Ms. Marvel (2022) and She-Hulk: Attorney at Law (2022).
+Damage Control has appeared in various media adaptations, including the Marvel Cinematic Universe (MCU) films Spider-Man: Homecoming (2017) and Spider-Man: No Way Home (2021), and the MCU Disney+ television series Ms. Marvel (2022) and She-Hulk: Attorney at Law (2022)..

 Publication history

 Dwayne McDuffie, who co-created the concept with artist Ernie Colón and wrote Damage Control's initial stories, pitched Damage Control to Marvel as "a sitcom within the Marvel Universe".

-Damage Control employees first appear in a five-page story, "The Sales Pitch," in 1988's Marvel Age Annual, and reappeared in 1989 in a serialized 7-page story published in the anthology comic Marvel Comics Presents #19.
-Subsequently, the employees of Damage Control have been the subject of three four-issue comic book limited series published between 1989 and 1991: Damage Control (May - August 1989) and Damage Control vol. 2 (December 1989 - February 1990, with two issues in December), both by writer McDuffie and penciler Colón, and vol. 3 (June - September 1991) by writer McDuffie and penciler and inker Kyle Baker.
+Damage Control employees first appear in a five-page story, "The Sales Pitch", in 1988's Marvel Age Annual, and reappeared in 1989 in a serialized seven-page story published in the anthology comic Marvel Comics Presents #19.
+Subsequently, the employees of Damage Control have been the subject of three four-issue comic book limited series published between 1989 and 1991: Damage Control (May–August 1989) and Damage Control vol. 2 (December 1989 – February 1990, with two issues in December), both by writer McDuffie and penciler Colón, and vol. 3 (June–September 1991) by writer McDuffie and penciler and inker Kyle Baker.

 Damage Control was featured in an entry in the Official Handbook of the Marvel Universe Update '89 #2.

-Among its later appearances were those in the 2006 storyline "Civil War”; the series Irredeemable Ant-Man; and the first issue of World War Hulk Aftersmash: Damage Control, a three-issue limited series tying into the 2008 "World War Hulk" storyline.
+Among its later appearances were those in the 2006 storyline "Civil War"; the series Irredeemable Ant-Man; and the first issue of World War Hulk Aftersmash: Damage Control, a three-issue limited series tying into the 2008 "World War Hulk" storyline.